Support

 2.3 What is the Letter of Commitment?

-The Letter of Commitment (LoC) is the document that the Hosting company must sign to join in the InnoNext initiative.
+The Letter of Commitment (LoC) is the document that the Hosting company must sign to join the InnoNext initiative.
 It regulates the general conditions of participation, including the description of the internship/s, the terms and obligations and the applicable laws and jurisdiction.
 This document, containing all the administrative details, confirms that the Hosting company is eligible for InnoNext.
 The template of the Letter of Commitment is available in the Resources section

 2.4 How will the Intellectual Property (IP) be managed?